-The Ford Falcon and Holden Commodore utes still traverse the roads of our great brown land, but they’re both out of production.
+While the Ford Falcon and Holden Commodore utes still traverse the roads of our wide brown land, they’re both out of production, and now Australians look enviously to the rest of the world.

-Here’s a taster of what the rest of the world is offered when it comes to car-based utes.
+Here’s a taster of what the rest of the world is offered when it comes to car-based utilities.

 Engine: 3.5-litre V6 with 210kW and 355Nm